mrivarauy/QS-Quantizer/README.md

 ## Assembly and Polishing of human genome

 We evaluated the impact of quality score quantization on human genome assembly polishing for sample HG00733 with the polishing pipelines MP and Helen.
 We used data generated in this [article](https://pubmed.ncbi.nlm.nih.gov/32686750/).
 We used wtdbg2 for human genome assembly and Margin Polish/HELEN pipeline for polishing.
 These polishing pipelines were executed both for the orginal FASTQ files and for 4 bin quantized data.
 We carried on this comparison for several coverage scenarios, which we obtained by randomly selecting a fraction of the dataset reads. "pipeline-human-assembly.sh" is the script used for these experiments.

+## Variant Calling

+We compared the nanopore variant calling performance of PEPPER-Margin-DeepVariant on human sample HG003, against variant calling on quantized versions of the same data.
+We performed this comparison at various coverages, ranging from 20X to 90X, and for various quantizers.
+We used data generated in this [article](https://pubmed.ncbi.nlm.nih.gov/34725481/). "pipeline-variant-calling.sh" is the script used for these experiments.